 Seminyak and Legian

-There are a lot of expats living in Canggu so with that comes incredible array of restaurants and cafes.
+There are a lot of expats living in Canggu so with that comes an incredible array of restaurants and cafes.
 The beach bar of La Laguna is definitely worth checking out for its festival atmosphere at sunset.
 (Make sure you book a table here).
-I just checked their website and they are actually closed temporarily from 4th February 2019 for renovations so hopefully they open soon!
-La Laguna is one of my favorite places to watch the sunset in Bali and I am heading there in March!
-Ahhhh!
+La Laguna is one of my favorite places to watch the sunset in Bali!

 It is the place for yoga retreats, vegan cafés, and alternative schools.
 There is a monkey forest, the Bali Zoo close by, stunning jungle temples, and enough waterfalls to keep you occupied for days.
 Just get to the waterfalls early, before the crowds of tourists arrive for their Instagram-worthy shot.